System Build

 Self-evaluation

-quality in Gaudi's history, this time I have achieved even better sound
+it was the best sound quality in Gaudi’s history, but this time I achieved

 Sound Quality